-Each Ph.D. student follows customized coursework in order to fulfill the requirement of 32 credits.
-This coursework includes classes in both research methodology and in the major area.
+With guidance from an advisor, each Ph.D. student completes customized coursework to fulfill the requirement of 32 credits.
+This coursework includes classes in both research methodology and in your major area.

 Students complete a minimum of four courses (12 credits).
 While required to develop basic research background in multiple research areas, most students ultimately specialize in the research area and methodology that best suits their skills and research

 interests.
 Research courses can be drawn from inside or outside the Wisconsin School of Business.
 Research coursework may be used to fulfill the requirements for the major and minor program.

 Major Area of Interest